 These air fryer brown sugar glazed carrots are one of my favorite side dishes to make.
-They come out perfectly tender with a sweet, buttery glaze that makes them hard to resist.
+They come out perfectly tender with a sweet, buttery coating that makes them hard to resist.

 Why You’ll Love This Recipe